Acres for Wildlife Enrollment Form

-Acres for Wildlife is a free environmental action program of the Arkansas Game and Fish Commission which targets all wildlife species and gives special emphasis on species of greatest conservation concern.
-It improves habitat and encourages landowners to consider wildlife needs in conjunction with good farming, livestock production and forestry practices.
+Free for participating owners, the Acres for Wildlife program targets all wildlife species and gives special emphasis on species of greatest conservation need.
+When applied, the practices outlined in the program improve habitat and encourage landowners to consider wildlife needs in conjunction with good farming, livestock production and forestry practices.

 The program does not retire cropland or grazing land, nor does it open "posted" land to hunters.
 This is left entirely to the discretion of the landowner.